INGO Registration in Laos

 What is an INGO?

-How long does it take to register an INGO in Laos?
+How Long Does It Take to Register an INGO in Laos?

-1. Draft Memorandum of Understanding (MOU)
+1. Prepare a Memorandum of Understanding (MOU)

-2. MOU negotiations with the Relevant Ministry
+2. Negotiate the MOU with the relevant ministry

-3. Apply for Operation Permit
+3. Apply for an Operation Permit

-5. Project Approval
+5. Apply for Project Approval

-6. MOU Signing Ceremony
+6. Conduct the MOU Signing Ceremony

-7. Project Office Approval
+7. Apply for Project Office Approval

 1. Memorandum of Understanding